 - If your score is equal to or above the qualifying score for that draw, you will receive an application to apply for the PR. (which is another process in itself)

-- Nobody knows what the qualifying score will be for that month or week.
+- Nobody knows what the qualifying score will be for that month or a week.
 It is super dynamic and changes based on a variety of factors.

-Also, do some research on PNP nominations.
+Also, do some research on canada pr PNP nominations.
 I did not have a clue about it in 2018, so I cannot give you any personal suggestions but all I know is that if you get a PNP nomination from any province, 600 points will be automatically added to your profile.

 What happens after your profile is picked in the draw will be covered in another blog.